mark-joyce/Milestone2/README.md

 ### User stories

-**User Story 1:** As a site visitor I would like to find out more about what a digital nomad is and does.
+**User Story 1:** As a site visitor I would like to find out more about what a Digital Nomad is and does.

-**User Story 2:** As a site visitor I would like to be able to see the best digital nomad destinations.
+**User Story 2:** As a site visitor I would like to be able to see the best Digital Nomad destinations.

 **User Story 3:** As a site visitor I would like to read through the information of each markered location and to see which destination suits me best.

 **User Story 4:** As a site visitor I would like to find remote work to be able to work in the place that suits me best and the possibility to book flights and book accommodation in that location.

-**User Story 5:** As the site owner I want to provide the best information to the aspiring or veteran digital nomad, through an interactive map with multiple markers, and to monetise the site through affiliate links to help visitors find remote work, book flights and book accommodation.
+**User Story 5:** As the site owner I want to provide the best information to the aspiring or veteran Digital Nomad, through an interactive map with multiple markers, and to monetise the site through affiliate links to help visitors find remote work, book flights and book accommodation.

 ### Target Audience